phnx-im/infra/README.md

   `coreclient` to a UI client.
 - `app`: A UI client that uses `applogic` to provide a simple messaging application.
 The GUI is built using Flutter.
+ - `common`: A shared library that contains the common code used by both the client and server.
 - `test_harness`: Exclusively used for testing.
 The `test_harness` contains a test framework to conduct integration tests and can be compiled into a binary for [docker-based testing](#docker-based-federation-testing) of the protocol's